 You can also create similar ads on Facebook, YouTube or wherever your ideal audience hangs out.
 Target the right audience using Facebook Ads Manager and Google Ads and give them a tailored offer they can’t resist.
 This will help you reach a new audience and grow your email list fast.

-Another almost effortless way to earn precious customers’ email addresses is to ask for them when they are ready to give them to you – at the account registration step.
+Another almost effortless way to earn precious customers’ information, including email addresses, is to ask for it when they are ready to give it to you – at the account registration step.
 Many marketers consider site registration an undefiable way to ensure subscribers’ quantity and quality.
-Add a marketing email sign-up checkbox in the account registration form for new customers on your ecommerce website
+Add a marketing email sign-up checkbox in the account registration form for new customers on your ecommerce website.

 Follow these practices to ensure maximum effectiveness: